-- As well as utilising the raw species data to characterise the benthic communities present within the Hornsea Three benthic ecology study area, a number of indices were also calculated.
+2.6.3.1 As well as utilising the raw species data to characterise the benthic communities present within the Hornsea Three benthic ecology study area, a number of indices were also calculated.
 These included: Margalef's Index of Richness (d); Pielou's Evenness index (J'); the Shannon-Wiener Diversity index (H'); and Simpson's index of Dominance (lambda) (Clarke and Warwick, 2001).
 Such indices are useful in reducing large faunal datasets to a single figure, which may be used in comparison to other sites in assessing community structure.
-These indices were calculated for each biotope in order to allow for comparisons to be made between the biotopes identified.
+These indices were calculated for each biotope to allow for comparisons to be made between the biotopes identified.
 This was done by calculating the diversity indices for each site, then calculating the mean (± standard deviation) for each biotope.
 The epibenthic trawl data were standardised by total abundance per sample across all variables (species) prior to calculating the univariate indices.
 Since Margalef's Index of Richness (d) is dependent on the total number of individuals (which was standardised) this index was not calculated for the epibenthic trawl dataset.
-As discussed previously in section 2.6.2.11, weights of colonial/encrusting species were assigned a nominal score for the purposes of the analyses. - 2.6.3.2 Comparisons were also made between numbers of species (S), total abundance (N) and biomass (B) for the main faunal groups.
+As discussed previously in paragraph 2.6.2.11, weights of colonial/encrusting species were assigned a nominal score for the purposes of the analyses.

+2.6.3.2 Comparisons were also made between numbers of species (S), total abundance (N) and biomass (B) for the main faunal groups.
 For the benthic infaunal dataset these were divided into Annelida, Crustacea, Echinodermata, Mollusca and others (includes all other faunal groups (e.g. Tunicata, Cnidaria, Bryozoa) while for the epibenthic trawl dataset the main faunal groups were Crustacea, Echinodermata, Mollusca, Pisces and others (e.g. Cnidaria, Annelida and Bryozoa).
 This univariate analysis provides further detail on the composition of the benthic infaunal and epifaunal biotopes present in the Hornsea Three benthic ecology study area.

-2.6.4 Annex I habitat assessment
+2.6.4 Annex I habitat reef assessment

-An Annex I habitat assessment was undertaken on any sampling locations where potential Annex I habitats were identified within the Hornsea Three array and Hornsea Three offshore cable corridor boundaries.
-These habitats were identified firstly from the geophysical data and then from other data sources including video records, seabed stills and (data available on request).
-An Annex I S. spinulosa reef assessment was required at two sites (ECR02 and ECR04) during the Hornsea Three offshore cable corridor site-specific survey.
-The Annex I reef assessment at these sites was undertaken with reference to the relevant guidance with details of the assessment criteria outlined below.
+2.6.4.1 An Annex I habitat assessment was undertaken on any sampling locations where potential biogenic and/or geogenic reef habitats were identified within the Hornsea Three array area and Hornsea Three offshore cable corridor (see Figure 3.5).
+These habitats were identified firstly from the geophysical data and then from other data sources including video records and seabed stills (data available on request).
+An S. spinulosa reef assessment was required at five sites (sites ECR02, ECR04, 26\CPT\ECR, ECR37 and ECR38; Figure 3.5) and a stony reef assessment was performed at five sites (ECR24, ECR35, ECR36, ECR38 and ECR39) during the Hornsea Three offshore cable corridor 2016 and 2017 site specific surveys.
+The reef assessments at these sites was undertaken with reference to the relevant guidance with details of the assessment criteria outlined below.